LeonMoreno/00_libft/README.md

 ## 💡 About the project

-	🚀 TLDR: This project gives you the opportunity to rewrite basic C functions to understand them and learn how to use them.
-The library will help you for your future projects in C.
+	🚀 TLDR: This project gives the opportunity to rewrite basic C functions to understand them and learn how to use them.
+The library will help us for our future projects in C.

 ## Key points: